dustinpfister/blog_posts/_posts/canvas-arc.md

 ## 1 - Canvas arc basics

-The arc method can be used when drawing a line by using the beginPath method at which point the arc method can be used in conjunction with other methods like moveTo lineTo and so forth to help draw shapes such as but not limited to a circle.
+The arc method can be used when drawing a line in canvas by using the beginPath method at which point the arc method can be used in conjunction with other methods like moveTo lineTo and so forth to help draw shapes such as but not limited to a circle.
+In order to use the canvas arc method it is important to have at least some background with javaScript and canvas in general.
+This is not a getting started post with these subjects, but a post on the canvas arc method in the 2d canvas drawing content.

+### 1.2 - Using the canvas arc method

 The canvas arc method takes up to six arguments.
 The first two arguments given to the arc method set the center x and center y values of the arc.
 The third argument is the radius of the arc, and then the next two arguments after that is the beginning and ending angle in radians.
 The last optional argument is used to set clockwise of counter clockwise direction of the arc.

 ```html
 <html>